 In the investment process we assess the ESG profile of a company.
 We take material risks in a given industry into account in combination with the company's risk exposure, practices and disclosure.
 This includes an assessment of good governance practices and addressing social and governance performance, next to the environmental performance.
-Based on our fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and award a score
+Based on our fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and turnover reflecting the share of revenue from green activities of investee companies

-Good governance practices include sound management structures, employee relations. remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.